 How Workers’ Compensation Settlements Work

+While a settlement can be the easiest and fastest way to receive economic benefits for a job-related injury, not all workers’ compensation cases end in a settlement.
 According to the Social Security Administration (SSA), there are several kinds of workers’ compensation benefits and several methods of paying those benefits to workers.
 One option is to receive a lump sum settlement.
 In order to get a settlement, you must either:

 - Have your lawyer file the settlement agreement with the South Carolina Workers’ Compensation Commission (WCC)